pianoforte33/food-dispenser/README.md

 - M3 30mm screw and nuts

 ## Printing the Files
 You can find the file to print by following this link: https://www.printables.com/model/1045926-food-dispenser

+## How to build it
+You can learn how to build it here: https://insecure.ninja/posts/food-dispenser/